kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 Every tip that led to success was paid for with my failure.

-## How to Answer Random Questions at Call Center Interviews
+## How to Answer Random Questions or Out of The Box Questions at Call Center Interviews

 - Effective ways to give good instructions
 - Keep the conversation for more than ten minutes